Foxhole radio: Designs and operation

-Foxhole radios consisted of a wire aerial, a coil of wire serving as inductor, headphones, and some sort of improvised diode detector to rectify the signal.
+Foxhole radios consisted of a wire aerial, a coil of wire serving as inductor, headphones, and some sort of improvised diode detector to recover rectify the signal.
 Detectors consisted of an electrical contact between two different conductors with a semiconducting film of corrosion between them.
 They were devised from various common objects.
 One common type was made from an oxidized razor blade (rusty or flamed) with a pencil lead pressed against the blade with a safety pin.
 The oxide layer on the blade and the point contact of the pencil lead form a semiconductor Schottky diode and only allow current to pass in one direction.
 Only certain sites on the blade acted as diodes, so the soldier moved the pencil lead around on the surface until the radio station was heard in the earphones.
 Another detector design was a battery carbon resting across the edges of two vertical razor blades, based on the 1879 "microphone" detector of David Edward Hughes.

-The aerial is connected to the grounded inductor.
-The coil has an internal parasitic capacitance which, along with the capacitance of the antenna forms a resonant circuit (tuned circuit) with the inductance of the coil, resonating at a specific resonant frequency.
-The coil has a high impedance at its resonant frequency, and passes radio signals from the antenna at that frequency along to the detector, while conducting signals at all other frequencies to ground.
-By varying the inductance with a sliding contact arm, a commercial crystal radio can be tuned to receive different frequencies.
+The aerial is connected to the tuning coil, or inductor, which is grounded at its other end.
+The coil also has an internal parasitic capacitance which, along with the capacitance of the antenna forms a resonant circuit (tuned circuit) with the inductance of the coil, resonating at a specific resonant frequency.
+The coil has a high impedance at its resonant frequency, and passes radio signals from the antenna along to the detector, while at other frequencies it had a low impedance so signals at those frequencies passed through the coil to ground.
+By varying the inductance of the coil with a sliding contact arm, a crystal radio can be tuned to receive different frequencies.
 Most of these wartime sets did not have a sliding contact and were only built to receive one frequency, the frequency of the nearest broadcast station.
-The detector and earphones were connected in series across the coil, which applied the radio signal of the received radio station.
-The detector acted as a rectifier, allowing current to flow through it in only one direction.
-It rectified the oscillating radio carrier wave, extracting the audio modulation, which passed through the earphones.
+The detector and earphones were connected in series, but across the coil, which applied the radio signal of the received radio station.
+The detector acted like a rectifier, allowing current to flow through it in only one direction, but in a non-linear way, extracting the audio modulation, which then passed through to the earphones.
 The earphones converted the audio signal to sound waves.

 Usually the earphones had to be scrounged or borrowed from the unit's communication officer.
 In one case a soldier, Richard Lucas, built earphones by binding four nails together with cloth then winding wire and dripping wax over the turns.
 After about ten layers of wire he placed it in a piece of bamboo.
 A tin can lid was placed over the coil of wire.
 The listener connected the improvised earphone to the foxhole radio and received three radio stations.
 The best listening was at night, according to Lucas.